Jhhuangkay/DeepOpht-Medical-Report-Generation-for-Retinal-Images-via-Deep-Models-and-Visual-Explanation/README.md

 ## Citations
 @inproceedings{huang2021deepopht,
-  title={DeepOpht: medical report generation for retinal images via deep models and visual explanation}, author={Huang, Jia-Hong and Yang, C-H Huck and Liu, Fangyu and Tian, Meng and Liu, Yi-Chieh and Wu, Ting-Wei and Lin, I and Wang, Kang and Morikawa, Hiromasa and Chang, Hernghua and others}, booktitle={Proceedings of the IEEE/CVF winter conference on applications of computer vision}, pages={2442--2452}, year={2021}
+  title={DeepOpht: medical report generation for retinal images via deep models and visual explanation}, author={Huang, Jia-Hong and Yang, C-H Huck and Liu, Fangyu and Tian, Meng and Liu, Yi-Chieh and Wu, Ting-Wei and Lin, I-Hung and Wang, Kang and Morikawa, Hiromasa and Chang, Hernghua and Tegner, Jesper and Worring, Marcel}, booktitle={Proceedings of the IEEE/CVF winter conference on applications of computer vision}, pages={2442--2452}, year={2021}